 Students should also investigate the program’s curriculum to ensure it aligns with their future career goals.
 For example, if your field of study requires student teaching, an internship, or clinical residency, confirm that the program’s curriculum accounts for these in-person requirements.

-Here are some other questions to ask when researching accelerated online bachelor’s programs:
+Here are additional questions to ask when researching accelerated online bachelor’s programs:

-• For degree completion programs, what is the maximum number of previously earned credits they’ll accept towards your bachelor’s degree?
+- For degree completion programs, what is the maximum number of previously earned credits they’ll accept toward your bachelor’s degree?

 Often this information will be available on the school’s website.
 You can also request print or digital materials, follow schools and programs on social media, speak to admissions representatives, and attend virtual open houses for more information.